 This charge encompasses a wide range of acts, including, for example:

 - Lying to a police officer;

-- Fleeing from an officer after being ordered to stop.
+- Fleeing from an officer after being ordered to stop;

 There are a few interesting defenses, however, to the statute.
 We regularly investigate these and other possible defenses to obstruction charges in order to get our clients the best possible outcome in their case.

-Similarly, the act must actually impede the officer’s investigation.
 For example, if you lie to the police about hearing gunshots in your neighborhood, and this false statement does not actually impede the officer’s investigation of the shooting, then you should not be found guilty of obstruction.

-Generally, obstruction of official business it is a second degree misdemeanor, which carries a maximum penalty of 90 days in jail.
+Generally, obstruction of official business is a second degree misdemeanor, which carries a maximum penalty of 90 days in jail.
 However, if the obstruction creates a risk of physical harm to anyone, it is a fifth-degree felony punishable by up to 12 months in jail.

 It is important to contact an attorney who is knowledgeable about all possible defenses available to you including whether the facts rise to the level of obstructing official business.
 If you have questions about your Columbus criminal or OVI related charges, talk to our defense attorneys at 614-361-2804.